Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Sign here, here.
 Just initial that.
 Thank you.
 OK.
-You got a rain advisory today, and as you all know, Goobers cannot fly in rain.
+You got a rain advisory today, and as you all know, Goobers cannot swim in rain.
 So be careful.
 As always, watch your brooms, hockey sticks, dogs, birds, bears and bats.
 Also, I got a couple of reports of root Gooberr being poured on us.
 Murphy's in a home because of it, babbling like a cicada!